 Jason Mudd, Executive Officer

-Basic life tips we’ve all heard throughout our lives are thought of as cheesy, but we all want what they talk about.
+Basic life tips we’ve all heard throughout our lives but thought were cheesy, yet we all want what they talk about.
 Like this one- play nice, make friends and tell the truth.
-It’s even truer in adulthood.
+It’s even more important in adulthood.
 I’m going to hone in on the ‘make friends’ part.

 With that said “are you the friend that you want to have?”